lucadt/testminer/README.md

 ## TestMiner

-TestMiner is an approach described in our ASE paper:
+TestMiner extracts test input values, such as strings, from a corpus of existing tests and suggests these values to a test generation tool.
+The approach is described in our ASE 2017 paper:

 ```
 Saying ‘Hi!’
 Is Not Enough: Mining Inputs for Effective Test Generation